yashbhargava1992/stingray/README.rst

    $ python setup.py test

-If you have installed Stingray via pip or conda, the source directly might not be easily accessible.
+If you have installed Stingray via pip or conda, the source directory might not be easily accessible.
 Once installed, you can also run the tests using::

    $ python -c 'import stingray; stingray.test()'